aliyun/terraform-provider-alicloud/website/docs/d/ecd_simple_office_sites.html.markdown

 * `names` - A list of Simple Office Site names.
 * `sites` - A list of Ecd Simple Office Sites.
 Each element contains the following attributes:
-	* `bandwidth` - The Internet Bandwidth Peak.
-Valid Values: 0~200.
-If This Field Is Set to 0, Indicates That There Is No Open Internet Access.
+	* `bandwidth` - (Deprecated from 1.142.0) The Internet Bandwidth Peak.
+It has been deprecated from version 1.142.0 and can be found in the new datasource alicloud_ecd_network_packages.
 	* `cen_id` - Cloud Enterprise Network Instance Id.
 	* `cidr_block` - Workspace Corresponds to the Security Office Network of IPv4 Segment.
 	* `create_time` - Workspace Creation Time.